Judge blocks extradition of man accused of killing officer

-PROVIDENCE, R.I.
-(AP) - A federal judge in Rhode Island has blocked the extradition of a man accused of killing a police officer and injuring two others in the Dominican Republic during a 2013 narcotics investigation.
+BOSTON (AP) - A federal judge blocked the extradition of a man Wednesday accused of killing a police officer and injuring two others in the Dominican Republic in 2013 and ordered him released.

-U.S. District Court Judge John McConnell on Wednesday also ordered the immediate release of Cristian Aguasvivas.
-He was originally apprehended in Massachusetts in 2015 but is currently in custody in Rhode Island.
+U.S. District Court Judge for Rhode Island John McConnell ruled that extraditing Cristian Aguasvivas, a Dominican national, would violate the United Nations’ Convention Against Torture, which prohibits the extradition of a person to a country where they are likely to be tortured.

-McConnell’s ruling says the extradition would violate the United Nations’ treaty against torture.
-He cites a federal Board of Immigration Appeals decision that Aguasvivas would likely be tortured by Dominican police.
-McConnell also says Aguasvivas sought asylum after Dominican security forces killed his brother and tortured his family.
+He cited an earlier decision by the federal Board of Immigration Appeals which concluded that Aguasvivas would likely be tortured by Dominican police if he returned to the Caribbean island nation.

 Sign up for Daily Newsletters